curtcox/256t.org/README.md

 ## When

 ## Where

 Any server could expose a base URL with contents that adhere to this spec.
+Alas, what servers host what content and how to find them is beyond the scope of this text.
+This server hosts a small set of CIDs [here](cids/).

 ## Beyond the Scope of This Text